THE 8×8 ART AWARD

 Hey, I’m Katura

-In 2018 I started a Social Enterprise, 8x8 to Educate, donating 100% of the profits to education in Mozambique.
+In 2018 I started a Social Enterprise, 8×8 to Educate, donating 100% of the profits to education in Mozambique.
 We have now expanded to include children from all Developing Nations.
-I currently have three main income streams, a book written my Natasha Yates that my sister and I illustrated called Rina’s Story, an annual Art Competition and professional public speaking engagements.
+I currently have three main income streams, a book written by Natasha Yates that my sister and I illustrated called Rina’s Story, an annual Art Competition and professional public speaking engagements.

-I have been fortune to have these activities recognised by the local and international community.
-I was the Leadership HQ Student Leader of the year in 2020, AMP Change Maker 2020, WIBBA Empowering Young Women 2019, the Women in Business Rising Star for 2018, International Stevie Silver Award in New York, Australian Representative at the International Forum for Volunteers in Russia, and the subject of an Internationally award winning short ﬁlm ‘Katura’s Story’ which the director and I presented to the United Nations in Feb 2020.
+I have been fortunate to have these activities recognised by the local and international community.
+I was the Leadership HQ Student Leader of the year in 2020, AMP Change Maker 2020, WIBBA Empowering Young Women 2019, the Women in Business Rising Star for 2018, International Stevie Silver Award in New York, Australian Representative at the International Forum for Volunteers in Russia, and the subject of an internationally award winning short ﬁlm ‘Katura’s Story’ which I presented to the United Nations in February 2020.

 Katura has teamed up with Matika Halleday and Natasha Yates to write, illustrate and produce a children’s book, Rina’s Story.